cjnolet/accumulo-cpp/README.md

 Simple- When I'm running logic in InfoSphere Streams, I'd like to talk to Accumulo in C/C++.
 If I'm running code that needs to utilize CUDA and the GPU, I'd like to stay in C/C++ also.
 In Accumulo 1.5, we were given an Apache Thrift-based proxy that allows us to generate clients in differing languages.
 This is one such client which has been augmented to look as close as possible to the Java-based API that we've all come to know and love.

+Original version by cjnoleh, ported to Accumulo 2.7.2 by cybermaggedon.

 ## Requirements

 1. A running Accumulo cluster
-2. The new Accumulo Thrift Proxy server (1.6 included in this codebase)
+2. The new Accumulo Thrift Proxy server
 3. Thrift C++ library installed (http://thrift.apache.org/docs/install/)

 ## Quick Start

 1. You'll need to run the Accumulo Thrift Proxy server.
-A jar is packaged with this codebase in order to get this started quickly.
-Locate the server/proxy.properties file and fill in the necessary fields.
-When you are done, start up the server by running the following:
 ```
-./server/runProxy.sh 1.5
+${ACCUMULO_HOME}/bin/accumulo proxy -p ${SOME_PLACE}/proxy.properties
 ```
 2. Build the example programs:
 ```